HenrySilvaCS/Wintermute/README.md

 ## On Hugging Face
 [Link to the hugging face page](https://huggingface.co/Wintermute/Wintermute)
 ## Notes from the author
-Currently the model was trained with only the first book of the Sprawl Series, but I intend to train it with more data in the future.
+Currently the model was trained with all books from the Sprawl series.

 Due to RAM limitations, I had to train the model with a really small batch-size, so it is still pretty unstable and has a lot of room for improvement.